Dates: Year Round

 AHWT IS A CERTIFIED SELLING AGENT FOR TRAVELSAFE INSURANCE – Protect your trip for unforeseen cancellation (air, hotel, tours).
 Click here

-America’s Hub World Tours, Portland Step On Guide Service and other local partners strive to bring you the very best and most complete tour experience available.
+America’s Hub World Tours, Oregon Tour Experts and other local partners strive to bring you the very best and most complete tour experience available.

 Take part in a unique Oregon cultural experience with a trip to Mt.
 Hood, which includes a stop at Multnomah Falls during our voyage through the nationally recognized Columbia River Gorge and the Hood River Valley.Tour Highlights: